nemonik/hands-on-DevOps/docs/markdown.md

 Unit testing is a software development process where the smallest testable components of an application are individually tested for proper operation

----
+--

 ## What's compliance to configuration guidance and policy testing?

 --

-The practice of authoring compliance-as-code thereby turning compliance, security, and other policy requirements into automated tests.
+The practice of authoring compliance-as-code thereby turning compliance, security, and other policy requirements into automated tests

----
+--

 ## What's integration testing?

 --

-Integration testing is a form software testing where individual units are combined and tested as a group.
+Integration testing is a form software testing where individual units are combined and tested as a group

----
+--

 ## What's funtional testing?

 --

-Functional testing validates a software system against the functional requirements.
+Functional testing validates a software system against the functional requirements

----
+--

 ## What's Dynamic Application Security Testing (DAST)?